 The Group uses the percentage-of-completion method in accounting for its fixed-price contracts.
 Use of the percentage-of-completion method requires the Group to estimate the efforts or costs expended to date as a proportion of the total efforts or costs to be expended.
 Efforts or costs expended have been used to measure progress towards completion.
-Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting date.
+Provisions for estimated because, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected estimates the reported contracts are recorded at the reporting date.